 Kathy Hill is a doctoral student in the Department of Sociology at the University of Texas at Austin.
 Katherine Hill is interests lie at the intersection of economic and organizational inequality, race and ethnicity, and gender and sexuality.
 Katherine is currently working on a project examining legal financial obligations in Texas and how these impositions reproduce inequalities for the poor.

 Katherine Jensen is a PhD Candidate in the Department of Sociology.
 Her research interests include race/racism, the state and immigration.
 Her dissertation, “Worthy of Safe Haven: The Politics of Asylum in Contemporary Brazil,” is an ethnographic study of the asylum-screening process in Brazil.
 She is interested in how the state decides asylum, and with what consequences for those who apply.
-Her work has been published in such venues as Qualitative Sociology, City & Community, Contexts, and the Huffington Post.
+Her work has been published in such venues as Ethnic and Racial Studies, Qualitative Sociology, Social Currents, City & Community, Contexts, and the Huffington Post.
 Katie is also a co-author of Invisible in Austin: Life and Labor in an American City (UT Press); see here for more information on that collaborative book project.
 She is a former Fulbright Fellow (2015-2016) and P.E.O.
 Scholar (2016-2017).
 Learn more about her work here.

 Cassandra Knaff is a Ph.D. student in the Department of Spanish and Portuguese.
 Her work intersects sociolinguistics, linguistic anthropology, and the sociology of language.
 She is interested in the sociocultural predictors, meanings, and impacts of Spanish/English language choice in Austin.
 She is particularly concerned with the ways in which Spanish dominant and bilingual speakers use language in institutional and public spaces to reflect, (re)create, and contest ethnolinguistic, racial, and socioeconomic hierarchies, processes, and boundaries.